erikandersson96/portfolio-project-two/README.md

 The alert message for you won the game works the same as in Freshman Simon Game.

 ![Screenshot of Erik game final product](assets/images/erikgamewon.png)

+#### Styling for radio buttons

+* The inspiration for my radio buttons, Easy | Medium | Hard has been taken from [this](https://codepen.io/skeddles/pen/PbROLK) codepen link that I found from this article [link](https://freefrontend.com/css-radio-buttons/) (both links opens in a new tab).

 ### Content